 These stories are aimed at the widest possible audience.
 They typically deal with most aspects of modern life including relationships, careers, and the search for success and fulfilment.
 Popular mainstream writers include Jeffrey Archer, Jackie Collins, Colleen McCullough and James Michener.

-Fiction Writing Correspondence Course (100 hours)
+Fiction Writing Online Course (100 hours)

 There are eight lessons in this module as follows:

 - Components of a Story – beginning, middle and end

 To explain the nature and scope of fiction writing

 - To identify the components of a fiction story

 - To apply different techniques in order to conceive a fiction story

 - To apply a systematic approach to developing a story

 - To review and edit completed work in order to improve a manuscript